nvtkaszpir/prusa-connect-camera-script/docs/stream.mediamtx.md

 Assuming you run [mediamtx with Raspberry Pi CSI camera](https://github.com/bluenviron/mediamtx#raspberry-pi-cameras) and that `raspberry-pi` is the hostname of your device and that you expose two cams:

-- CSI Rasberry Pi camera under /dev/video0
+- CSI Raspberry Pi camera under /dev/video0
 - USB camera under /dev/video1

 so your `mediamtx.yml` has config fragment such as: